magenta-aps/flask_saml_sso/README.rst

 Flask SAML SSO
 ==============

-This package contains a Flask blueprint and session mechanisms for handling SAML single sign-on with a shared SQL session store.
+This package contains two major components:
+    * A SAML 2.0 SSO library for performing single sign-on and a Flask blueprint for registering the relevant endpoints on a Flask application
+    * A connector for a SQL session store, allowing multiple applications implementing this package to share the same security context

 Usage
 -----